 Pennsylvania State Game Lands

-The Game Commission owns and manages nearly 1.5 million acres of state game lands throughout the Commonwealth.
+The Game Commission owns and manages more than 1.5 million acres of state game lands throughout the Commonwealth.
 The primary purpose of these lands is the management of habitat for wildlife and provide opportunities for lawful hunting and trapping.
 Secondary recreational uses are permitted in accordance with the Game Commission’s regulations.

 State Game Lands Regulations – Title 58